Raleigh, NC Relative Adoption Lawyer

 • Finalizing the adoption process in the court

-If you are parent who is giving your child up for adoption, then Breeden Law Office is here for you as well.
+If you are parent who is giving your child up for adoption, then the Breeden Law Office is here for you as well.
 We will provide you with guidance through this process and may be able to help you reach an agreement with the prospective adoptive parents to enable you to keep in touch with your child or to receive updates about their growth and achievements in the coming years.
 We understand how tough this decision and process can be.
 We are here to help you do what is best for your child.

 Experienced relative adoption lawyer Jonathan Breeden of Breeden Law Office is here to help you through the kinship adoption process.
-Whether you are a potential adoptive parent or the child’s biological mother and father, he is here to facilitate a smooth relative adoption.
-From helping you to determine if this is the best option for your child to guiding you through the adoption court process, Attorney Breeden offers you the knowledge and compassion you need during an emotional journey.
+Whether you are a potential adoptive parent or the child’s biological mother and father, Jonathan is here to facilitate a smooth relative adoption.

 For more information on how attorney Jonathan Breeden can help you and your family, call (919) 661-4970 to schedule a consultation.